isschrack/cmpm-121-D3-isschrack/PLAN.md

 - [x] The game now requires that threshold to be reached for victory to be declared
 - [x] Add something to UI to show user the orders of rankings

-### D3.b: Globe-spanning Gameplay
+### D3.c: Globe-spanning Gameplay

-- [] Cells should appear to have a memory of their state that persists even when they are not visible on the map
+- [x] Cells should appear to have a memory of their state that persists even when they are not visible on the map
   - persistence across page loads is not yet required
   - [x] Cells should apply the Flyweight pattern or some similarly-effective memory-saving strategy so cells not visible on the map do not require memory for storage if they have not been modified by the player.
-  - [ ] Use the Memento pattern or some similarly-effective serialization strategy to preserve the state of modified cells when they scroll off-screen, and restore them when they return to view.
+  - [x] Use the Memento pattern or some similarly-effective serialization strategy to preserve the state of modified cells when they scroll off-screen, and restore them when they return to view.

+### D3.d: Gameplay Across Real-world Space and Time

+- [ ] The browser geolocation API should be used to control player character movement instead of on-screen buttons
+- [ ] The implementation of the new player movement control system should be hidden behind an interface so that most of the game code does not depend on what moves the character.
+This implementation should embody the Facade design pattern.
+- [ ] The browser localStorage API should be used to persist game state across page loads.
+  - Even if the player closes the game's page, they should be able to continue gameplay from the same state by simply opening the page again.
+- [ ] The player needs some way to switch between button-based and geolocation-based movement.